mike1098/MIFARE-Classic/README.md

 # MIFARE-Classic
-A python class to support MIFARE Classic cards
+A python class to support MIFARE Classic cards according to ISO/IEC 14443 Type A

-MIFARE Classic 1k has 16 sectors each 4 blocks.
-One block is 16bytes
+Classic1k has 1 kB, organized in 16 sectors of 4 blocks (one block consists of 16 bytes)
-Sector Trailer:
-[i -1 for i in range(4, 48, 4)]
-Data Blocks, 3 Blocks of 16bytes each
-Sector 0 contains only 2 Blocks, first block is RO containing manufactoring data [i for i in range(0, 48, 1) if i not in keys]

-key=3
-[i for i in range(key-3, key, 1) if i not in keys]

-Possible Dict:
-{'1':{'a':"FFFFFFFFF",'b':'FFFFFFFFF','access':'bits'},}

-{x: {'a': 'keyA', 'b': 'keyB', 'access': 'bits'} for x in keys}